Project Kick-off Meeting

 Get an initial read on what's in and out of scope.

 Back to the sticky notes!
 Have everyone write down what they feel should be in and out of scope for the project.
-This might be expressed in terms of specific features or tasks, or in terms of which problems will be solved – you'll probably get a mixture of both, actually.
+This might be features or tasks, or which problems will be solved.
+You'll probably get a mixture of both, actually.

-Go around the room and ask everyone to talk through their ideas for scope and put their stickies up in the Functional and Non-functional scope areas, as appropriate.
-Even after talking it all through, you're pretty much guaranteed to have some areas of uncertainty.
+Go around the room and ask everyone to talk through their ideas.
+Then put their stickies up in the Functional and Non-functional scope areas, as appropriate.
+Even after talking it all through, there'll still be some uncertainty.
 Make a note to follow up on them after the session.

 Trade-off sliders (10 min)